 Snowdrops are very hardy and thrive well in dappled shade.
 They’ll be very happy scattered between shrubbery and beneath deciduous trees.
 Snowdrop bulbs are perfect for planting in the autumn time, ready to burst out after the worst of winter is behind us.
 They prefer moist soil with lots of humus.

 So that’s our run down of our top five winter hardy plants to survive the impending frosts – Happy planting!
 Feeling inspired?
 Check out National Garden Gift Vouchers who are also running a Herb Garden Competition.
+Find lots of wildflower inspiration for summer planting at our wildflowers hub page, along with plenty of growing tips.

 Tony is Marketing Manager at the Horticultural Trades Association (HTA), the organisation who administer the National Garden Gift Voucher Scheme.
 HTA are the leading trade association representing the UK garden industry.
 Tony is incredibly passionate about promoting gardening campaigns to children and non-gardeners to get the nation more green fingered and inspired to grow their own own food.